 Computational analysis of genomic data, pathway analysis, and visualization of complex datasets related to neural regeneration.

-Awarded for research on targetted epigenetic mechanisms in CNS axon repair following injury.
+Awarded for research on targeted epigenetic mechanisms in CNS axon repair following injury.

 Download my complete CV for a detailed overview of my academic background, research experience, and achievements.